pidg3/P4-Performance-Optimisation/README.md

 * MP-Perf#4 (various) All JS and CSS concatenated and minified, for both main page and Pizza page.
 All done using Gulp.
 * MP-Perf#5 (index.html) Shrink icon images for homepage using gulp/GraphicsMagick
+* MP-Perf#6 (all html files/perfmatters.js) Moved Google Analytics script to perfmatters.js file.
+This means is no longer render-blocking as can be loaded asynchronously using async tag.

 ### Changes made: Cam's Pizzeria